Aubinrocky/Market-Basket-Analysis-COOP-/README.md

 # Market-Basket-Analysis-COOP-
-MBA for one of the biggest italian grocery store: COOP
+MBA for one of the biggests italian grocery stores: COOP